MukitCSTE/UVicSENG360Labs/lab03/index.md

 - The lab machines this week are on a virtual LAN and they **will not** have external web access.
 	- Make sure to bring a USB stick and a laptop in order to access CourseSpaces and to transfer your work to/from your workstation.
 	- You will not be able to login to the workstations with your normal UVic credentials.
-Instead, you will login with the following:
-	- `TBD`
+	- Check your computer's number.
+For example, if its **b1xx.seng**, your login and pw this week is **b1xx**.
 - You will need the file `mitm-proxy-1.0.tar.gz`.
 You can download it from CourseSpaces or from [https://crypto.stanford.edu/ssl-mitm/](https://crypto.stanford.edu/ssl-mitm/)
 - We will be using a tool called Wireshark in order to perform our packet sniffing.
 	- **You are not allowed to use the packet sniffer outside the context of this lab exercise.**